sahil-khedekar/first-demo/README.md

 # first-demo
-it is for demo of github
+it is for demo of github,